codurance/site/_posts/2015-11-23-my-first-couple-of-months-at-codurance.md

 During my first few weeks at [Codurance](http://codurance.com/), I have been busy learning various things that have been chalked out for becoming a craftsman.

-When working on kata or learning a concept, we paired or did what is known as 'mob programming' along with other apprentices and craftspersons.
+When working on a kata or learning a concept, we paired or did what is known as 'mob programming' along with other apprentices and craftspersons.
 And most of the time used the [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 Time boxing our work in intervals is something done both in groups and working individually.
 We would have a lot of discussions and retrospectives after working on a problem or writing some code from scratch.

 ### Structure of my program

 We used an internal tool based on the concept of [Impact Mapping](http://www.impactmapping.org/).
 I soon got interested in it when I saw my colleague [Franzi](https://twitter.com/Singsalad) (who is now a craftswoman) had used it to plan out her Apprenticeship route.
 Such a tool helps map out our goals and the tasks we need to perform to achieve it.
 And this can differ from person-to-person, depending on what they want to work on (driven by the Apprentice).

 My mentor and other craftspersons reviewed them to get an idea of what I wanted to achieve for myself.
-And then on it was my own drive and perseverance to achieve the individual stories.
-We meet and talk informally on a regular basis, many a times pairing on a project or on the white board trying to get my head around a concept.
+And then its upto me to apply my own drive and perseverance to achieve the individual stories.
+I and my mentor meet and talk informally on a regular basis, many a times pairing on a kata or a project or on the white board trying to get my head around a concept.

 ### Days in the life of an Apprentice

-Working hours here are quite flexible, remote working is also something we can do given everything is on the cloud these days.
+I found the working hours quite flexible, remote working is also an optio as we can do given everything is on the cloud these days.
 Our co-founders are understanding and compassionate about our individual situations.

-Meetings are at their minimum, except for a weekly Apprenticeship meeting and a bi-weekly company-wide catchup.
+Meetings are at their minimum, except for a weekly Apprenticeship meeting (run by an Apprentice and guided by at least one craftsperson) and a bi-weekly company-wide catchup.

 The apprentice meetings are full of fun -- we are accompanied by at least one craftsperson, who disperses their knowledge and experience from a wide variety of topics designed to help us in the journey and fill the gaps in our knowledge and experience.